Basics

 • The app explains why it needs microphone, camera, or local-network access.

-• The product page separates live transport, storage, and account logic instead of mixing them into vague marketing language.
+• The product page separates live transport, storage, and account logic cleanly.

 • The product does not pretend technology replaces safe sleep practice or real supervision.